-Note: This Marvel Rivals tier list was last updated with the Season 7 release.
+Note: This Marvel Rivals tier list was last updated on April 24, 2026.

 The Marvel Rivals meta changes frequently through balance adjustment patches.
 While major shifts are typically reserved for seasonal updates, smaller changes are regularly introduced to keep up with player feedback.
 Of course, the meta is also affected by the addition of new characters to the Marvel Rivals roster.